EQAR/deqar-docs/docs/architecture_data_model.md

 ETER/OrgReg data is managed according to the following principles:

-1. As a general policy, DEQAR keeps ETER data stable and unchanged between harvests.
+1. DEQAR uses ETER/OrgReg data as a “single source of truth”.
-2. If an agency would like to propose a correction or change of ETER data, the EQAR secretariat should be contacted.
+2. If an agency would like to propose a correction or change of ETER/OrgReg-based data, the EQAR secretariat should be contacted.
+After reviewing, the EQAR Secretariat will make these changes in OrgReg and they will be reflected in DEQAR automatically afterwards.
-3. Alternative names and local identifiers may be added to ETER records and managed by agencies through the administrative interface (see [Institution Identifiers](#institution-identifiers) above).
+3. Alternative names and local identifiers may be added to ETER-based records and managed by agencies through the administrative interface (see [Institution Identifiers](#institution-identifiers) above).
-4. The EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
-5. Added information and updates are carried through to records from subsequent harvests.
+5. Added information and updates in ETER/OrgReg are carried through to records in DEQAR from the next daily update.

-### Institutions Not in ETER/OrgReg
+### Providers Not in ETER/OrgReg

 For data not existing in ETER/OrgReg, a new record must be created based on data submitted by an agency.
+In the majority of cases these providers will be higher education institutions which are either based in countries not covered by ETER/OrgReg or alternative providers.

-In order to ensure data quality and avoid record duplication institution data is always manually screened by EQAR staff and thus needs to be submitted separately and before reports are uploaded for an institution.
+In order to ensure data quality and avoid record duplication, provider data is always manually screened by EQAR staff and thus needs to be submitted separately and before reports are uploaded for an institution.
 The minimum data needed to create a record is: name official, country of institution and website (the URL of domain).

-Institution data created based on information by agencies is managed according to similar principles as data harvested from ETER/OrgReg:
+Provider data is managed as follows in this case:

-1. As a general policy, DEQAR keeps institution data, including that submitted directly by an agency, stable and unchanged.
+1. As a general policy, DEQAR keeps provider data, including that submitted directly by an agency, stable and unchanged.
-2. If an agency would like to propose a correction or change of existing institution data, the EQAR secretariat should be contacted.
+2. If an agency would like to propose a correction or change of data for more than 5 organisations,  we are inviting agencies to add the information on the changes in the tab “Update institutions” or “Update alternative providers” in the templates available here respectively and send it to <deqar@eqar.eu>.
+For changes of data on less than 5 providers, please contact the EQAR secretariat with a description of the change (i.e. a new name, closure of an organisation, new website etc.) at the above mentioned email address.
 3. Alternative names and local identifiers may be added to any institution record and managed by agencies through the administrative interface (see [Institution Identifiers](#institution-identifiers) above).
 4. The EQAR secretariat reserves the right to adapt records based on the information that we receive through agencies and other sources.